siddharth17196/codeforces-cli/README.md

 ### Tasks
 - [x] Parsing questions and making sub folders and with test cases
 - [x] checking test cases and showing differenes if wrong
-- [ ] checking multiple test cases at once
+- [x] checking multiple test cases at once
+- [ ] submit from command line
 - [ ] figure out a way for it run on windows (tested on linux so far)